scottyhq/isce_notes/Linux_General/Readme.md

 Open `SConfigISCE` and enter the following entries:

-    # PRJ_SCONS_BUILD is where the temporary files are located when installing ISCE
+    # PRJ_SCONS_BUILD is where the temporary files are when installing ISCE
     PRJ_SCONS_BUILD =   ~/Software/isce-2.2.0/build
     # PRJ_SCONS_INSTALL is where the ISCE binaries and python modules can be accessed
     PRJ_SCONS_INSTALL = ~/Software/isce-2.2.0-build